ManageIQ/manageiq-documentation/_includes/import-export-custom-buttons.md

             # rake evm:export:custom_buttons -- --directory /tmp/custom_buttons

-    5. Confirm the `yaml` file was created by navigating to the new
+    5. Confirm the `yaml` file was created by browsing to the new directory:
-        directory:

             # cd /tmp/custom_buttons